Esmael Mangudadatu

-Esmael Gaguil Mangudadatu (/tl/; born August 15, 1968) is a Filipino politician who is the representative of Maguindanao del Sur's lone district, having been elected in 2025.
+Esmael "Toto" Gaguil Mangudadatu (/tl/; born August 15, 1968) is a Filipino politician who is the representative of Maguindanao del Sur's lone district, having been elected in 2025.
 He previously served as the representative of the then-undivided Maguindanao's 2nd district from 2019 to 2022.
 He also served as the governor of Maguindanao from 2010 to 2019.
 In Buluan town, he served as the mayor from 1998 to 2007, and vice mayor from 2007 to 2010.

 In the 2009 Maguindanao massacre, Mangudadatu's family members, aides, lawyers, and supporters, plus several journalists, were kidnapped and murdered while on their way to file Mangudadatu's candidacy for the gubernatorial elections.
 Andal Ampatuan Jr., Mangudadatu's scheduled opponent for the 2010 elections, was charged with the murders.
 In 2019, Andal Jr. and his brother Zaldy, as well as their associates, were convicted of the murders.

 Early life

 Mangudadatu was born on August 15, 1968, to Pua Mangudadatu, a politician who was president of the "Magnificent 7", a group of influential politicians in the province at the time.
 His uncle is Pax Mangudadatu, incumbent representative of the 1st district of Sultan Kudarat in Tacurong City.

 Seeking to escape political dynasty, Mangudadatu went to University in order to become a doctor.
 It was there that Mangudadatu met his wife Genalyn, a Hiligaynon Visayan, while they were both students in Davao City, Mindanao.
 They married on November 11, 1991, and had multiple children.
 Starting a family after getting married cut his medical studies short but he later earned his political science degree from the University of Mindanao in Davao City.